Hydrogen Fuel Cell Powered Forklifts

 3. How many shifts do you run a day?
 How many days a week do you operate?
 To make this investment worthwhile you need to run 2-1/2 to 3 shifts a day, 6-7 days a week.
 This primarily is directed at a competing technology, fast charge.
 Fast charge delivers the same benefits by eliminating battery changing, but requires time during a workday to recharge a battery to 100% so that it is ready for the operator the following day.
 Essentially hydrogen forklifts allow you to run 24/7 at a close to 100% fleet utilization.

-A Midwest Operations Facility Manager recently told me that the costs to add hydrogen fuel cell technology was too great and that you could only see significant savings if you were located on the East or West Coast.
+A Midwest Operations Facility Manager recently told us that the costs to add hydrogen fuel cell technology was too great and that you could only see significant savings if you were located on the East or West Coast.
 That is partially true.
 The savings is greater and ROI much quicker for companies located in areas with higher land costs BUT the technology has evolved recently so that there is great savings for ALL operators of large forklift fleets.

-The good news is that by working with us you are working directly with the factory and their engineers to insure that you receive a hydrogen fuel cell forklift system designed for your specific needs.
+The good news is that by working with Plug Power you are working directly with the factory and their engineers to insure that you receive a hydrogen fuel cell forklift system designed for your specific needs.
 Hydrogen forklifts are a very specialized product and you only want to work with a company that can provide a complete turnkey solution.

 If you are a customer that is building a new warehouse now is a great time to consider Hydrogen fuel cells to power your forklifts.
 You would be amazed at how much it costs to run electric lines for battery rooms and charging stations.
 That expense will go a long way to paying for hydrogen infrastructure required to power hydrogen fueling stations.

 The biggest challenge to converting to hydrogen fuel cells to power your forklifts is the cost associated with hydrogen infrastructure that is required.
-Plug Power’s two biggest customers are Walmart (with 23 locations) & Amazon.
+Plug Power’s two biggest customers are Walmart & Amazon.
 They run hydrogen forklifts throughout the majority of their distribution centers.
 These are often capital intensive projects for 100-125 truck conversions that consist of a blend of different kinds of lift trucks.

 85% of the hydrogen fuel cells sold are designed for these 5 styles of lift trucks: